 Obviously Albuquerque doesn’t have the population to support a “Chinatown” or a “Little Poland,” but the Duke City does offer multicultural dining diversity.
 Although several of the city’s ethnic restaurants are clustered throughout the International District, many others are strewn throughout the metropolitan area where they’ve integrated into the fabric of neighborhoods which may or may not have an ethnic population base.

 If you’ve ever been blessed with the opportunity to visit Chicago’s Little Poland, the Red Rock Deli will seem very familiar once you step within its doors.
-To your immediate right are shelves stocked with comestibles such as red borscht, sauerkraut, jams and so much more.
+As you walk in, you’ll espy shelves stocked with comestibles such as red borscht, sauerkraut, jams and so much more.
 Make sure to peruse the freezers where savory and sweet pierogies, stuffed cabbage and other items can be purchased.
 Other shelves are jam-packed with candy, cookies, beverages and other grocery items not usually found in Duke City stores.

 Owner Mark Toczek spent his formative years in Poland before moving first to Germany then to Chicago (which he visits frequently to stock up on the items which grace his shelves and his deli’s menu).
 In 1995, he launched the Red Rock General Store in Blanca, Colorado just outside the Great Sand Dunes National Park about 1.5 hours north of Taos.
 The Red Rock General Store has long been TripAdvisor‘s highest rated restaurant in the area.

 Mark, who launched the Red Rock Deli in October, 2014, is an effusive and hands-on owner with a high likeability quotient and a welcoming smile for everyone.
-In fact, for sheer customer orientation and making all guests feel welcome, he’s in rarefied company with the superb staff at Joe’s Pasta House in Rio Rancho.
+In fact, for sheer customer orientation and making all guests feel welcome, he and his staff are in rarefied company with the superb staff at Joe’s Pasta House in Rio Rancho.
 Initially he operated the deli with the help of his sweet mother Jadwiga, but she passed away in January, 2015.
+Today, you’re likely to be taken care of by Mark’s son Max who’s every bit as amicable as Mark though not quite as outspoken.
+Max is an aspiring airline pilot once he completes high school.

 Our eyes immediately gravitated on the menu to the Italian Beef sandwich, a Chicago staple.
 Also catching our eyes was menudo, a New Mexico favorite among intrepid diners.
 The menu has four sections, the first of which lists three Polish sausage options.
 Six hot dogs (including Chicago-style and a New Yorker) precede twelve sandwich options (including Angus hamburgers) on the menu.
 The “specialties” section of the menu lists the Polish specialties along with the aforementioned menudo as well as blood sausage.

-21 November 2014: It’s not often (if ever) the term Russian Roulette elicits smiles, but at the Red Rock Deli you just might find yourself drooling at the mention.
+20 February 2022: It’s not often (if ever) the term Russian Roulette elicits smiles, but at the Red Rock Deli you just might find yourself drooling at the mention.
 Russian Roulette is a mix of six different kinds of pierogi (a sweet Russian Roulette option offers six different kinds of pierogi with sweet stuffing) from among the nine variants of savory stuffing available at Red Rock).
-For a pittance, you can have the pierogi fried with onions and bacon.
+For a pittance, you can have the Russian Roulette fried with onions and bacon.
 It’s a winning combination.

-4 April 2015: Pyzy, yet another form of Polish dumplings, may be difficult to pronounce, but they’re delicious to eat.
+4 April 2015: Pyzy, yet another form of Polish dumplings, may be difficult to pronounce (try saying pyzy five times fast), but they’re delicious to eat.
 Unlike the pierogies on the menu whose wrappers could pass for those used on Chinese dumplings, these are most assuredly and unmistakably potato dumplings.
 They even look like boiled potatoes with a doughy wrapper made from potatoes and stuffed with meat.
 Texturally, they’re soft and pliable as dumpling wrappers tend to be.
 The meat stuffing is nicely seasoned and complements the wrappers very well.
 Don’t forget to pay the pittance for having them fried with onions and bacon, a combination which improves everything.

 21 November 2014: Of the three Polish sausage options, we couldn’t pass up the one anadiplotic name–Polish Polish, a hot dog style sandwich with Polish sausage, brown mustard and pickled jalapeños.
 What you’ll notice first about the Polish Polish is the bolillo-style bread which resembles the bread used on Sonoran hot dogs.
-Mark procures this bread from Colorado.
+Alisa bakes this bread from Colorado where the higher altitude produces bread of exceptionally quality.
 It’s so good you’ll want to use it on all your future sausage and hot dogs.
-It has a dense and crusty exterior and a soft, pillowy interior.
-The Polish sausage nestled within that bread is procured from Chicago and is sliced diagonally.
-It’s a coarse, garlicky and smoky sausage with a natural casing that snaps when you bite into it.
-The pearlescent onions and pickled jalapeños complement the sausage very well.

-21 November 2014: Among the foods most expatriated Chicagoans tend to miss most–no matter where they may settle–is the uniquely Chicago Italian Beef Sandwich, about which Thrillist wrote “Some cities were built on rock ‘n’ roll, but Chicago was built on big, greasy meat mountains on rolls.”
+20 February 2022: Among the foods most expatriated Chicagoans tend to miss most–no matter where they may settle–is the uniquely Chicago Italian Beef Sandwich, about which Thrillist wrote “Some cities were built on rock ‘n’ roll, but Chicago was built on big, greasy meat mountains on rolls.”
 The Italian Beef sandwich features thinly-sliced, slow-roasted roast beef dripping with homemade Italian gravy on a dense, long Italian-style roll.
-There are at least four Duke City eateries now serving Italian Beef sandwiches and (with apologies to Pizza 9) none of them make a better one than the Red Rock Deli.
-Quite simply, it’s got all the elements of an authentic Chicago Italian beef sandwich and can be prepared with your choice of sweet peppers or hot giardiniera (or both).
-It’s Chicago good!
-My friend Larry McGoldrick makes the case that it’s even better than the Italian beef sandwich at Portillo’s.
-Who am I to argue?
+There are at least four Duke City eateries now serving Italian Beef sandwiches and the Red Rock Deli is second to none.

 4 April 2015: One of the more interesting items on a very interesting menu has the curious name “Lincoln Pork Sandwich.”
 It’s easy for Chicago transplants (and those of us married to them) to assume this sandwich is named for Lincoln Park, a community area in northeast Chicago bordering Lake Michigan.
 Instead, Mark will explain, the sandwich has everything to do with the cost of pork.
 When pork was a relatively inexpensive meat, he could afford to sell the sandwich for five dollars, the denomination sporting Abe Lincoln’s stoic countenance.
 Today the sandwich is priced at just south of eight dollars.
 When the rising cost of pork forces a price escalation to ten dollars, the sandwich will be renamed the Hamilton Pork Sandwich.
 Alexander Hamilton is the face on the ten dollar bill.